 Strawberry Shortcake Cake Pops

-Dip each ball in tray and twist around to cover completely, shaking off excess.
+- Dip each cake ball in melted chocolate, turning to coat completely and shaking off excess.

-Refrigerate 1-3 hours to allow coating to set and cake to thaw.
+- Return to the tray and refrigerate 1–3 hours to allow coating to set and cake to thaw slightly.

 Strawberry Shortcake Cake Pops